-Since 2005, Seth has been a contributing editor at Vanity Fair, where he’s written about the American media presence in Iraq, Bloomberg News, and Stephen Colbert.
+Seth is currently a member of the FDA’s Expert Working Group on Medical Countermeasure Emergency Communication Strategies.
+Since 2005, he’s been a contributing editor at Vanity Fair, where he’s written about the American media presence in Iraq, Bloomberg News, and Stephen Colbert.
 In 2002 and 2003, he was a senior writer at Newsweek, where he wrote the media column “Raw Copy” and also covered politics and popular culture.
-His blog on science, medicine, and media is part of the Public Library of Science (PLOS) Blog Network.

-His work has appeared in numerous publications, including New York, Wired, The New York Times, The Washington Post, The Boston Globe, Spin, Slate, and Salon.com.
+Seth’s essays and reporting have been featured in the annual Best American Science and Nature Writing anthologies, and his journalism has appeared in numerous publications, including The New Yorker, New York, Wired, The New York Times, The Washington Post, The Boston Globe, Spin, Slate, and Salon.com.
 A former music columnist for The New York Observer, he began his journalism career as a rock critic for the now-defunct webzine Addicted to Noise and has also worked as a crime reporter at The Palm Beach Post, a city hall reporter at the Forward, a presidential campaign reporter at Brill’s Content, and a jack-of-all-trades at Inside.com.
 He graduated from Harvard College in 1994 with a degree in History and Science, and was a 2004 Joan Shorenstein Fellow at Harvard’s Kennedy School of Government.
-A native of Newton, Massachusetts, he and his wife currently live in Brookline with their nine-year-old dog, their four-year-old son, and their two-year-old daughter.
+A native of Newton, Massachusetts, he and his wife currently live outside of Boston with their ten-year-old dog, their five-year-old son, and their three-year-old daughter.